KazKobara/ebcic/README.md

 The confidence interval is obtained by EBCIC X.X.X on Python 3."
 ~~~

-where EBCIC is the name of the software, and X.X.X is the version of it.
+where X.X.X is the version of EBCIC.

 The initial software is based on results obtained from a project, JPNP16007, commissioned by the New Energy and Industrial Technology Development Organization (NEDO).